petartotev/PT_Lib_NuGet_DSA.MyCollections/README.md

-# PT_NuGet_DSA.MyCollections
+# PT_Library_NuGet_DSA.MyCollections

 ## General Information

-PT_NuGet_DSA.MyCollections is a personal research on both linear and non-linear Data Structures.
+PT_Library_NuGet_DSA.MyCollections is a personal research on both linear and non-linear Data Structures.
 It includes explicit implementations of a number of DS collections - all analyzed and learnt via the great lectures on DSA in SoftUni and Telerik Academy.

 I also shared the implementation of these collection with the community via a NuGet package: